thomasdeml/kinesis-cli-plugin/README.md

 # Usage

 ### 1. Stream metrics
-   Displays all stream-level metrics for the specified stream.
+   Displays stream-level metrics for the specified stream.
 By default datapoints of the last 10 minutes get fetched.

    **Example 1:**